-Students who have completed either Introduction to New Religions or Inleiding Godsdienstwetenschap are automatically admitted to the course.
+Students who have completed either Introduction to New Religions or Introduction to Religious Studies are automatically admitted to the course.

-Exchange students who have followed a course on Comparative Religion or Sociology of Religion can be admitted on that basis, but should contact the teacher.
+Exchange students who have completed a course on Comparative Religion or a similar course can be admitted on that basis, but should contact the teacher.

-Fiction, parody, and play are not terms that one usually associates with religion.
-Nevertheless these concepts are crucial for the understanding of broad streams of contemporary, alternative religion.
+Fiction, parody, and play are not terms that one usually associates with religion, but as this course demonstrates, these concepts are crucial for understanding important currents within contemporary, alternative religion.
 The course falls roughly into two parts.
-In the first we analyze how fiction, especially fantasy and science fiction, functions to disseminate occult and religious ideas (e.g., about telepathy, Atlantis, Elves, fate, otherworlds) and how some new religions in turn draw inspiration from fiction.
-We look at explicitly fiction-based religions such as Jediism (based on Star Wars), explore the influence of fiction on alternative religions from Theosophy over Scientology to contemporary paganism, and consider the extremely bestselling genre of ‘new age fiction’ (by authors like Paulo Coelho and James Redfield).
-In this first part of the course questions such as the following are central: (1) what is the difference between fiction and non-fiction?; (2) how is the religious use of fiction and the evaluation of fiction to official doctrine negotiated and justified?; (3) does the use of fiction tell us something in general about the importance of narratives in religion?
-The key terms parody and play are central in the second part of the course.
-We look at a number of more or less ironic movements, including Discordianism, the Church of the SubGenius, the Church of the Latter-Day Dude, and the Church of the Flying Spaghetti Monster, and consider the playful character of contemporary paganism.
-Key questions in this part are: (4) what is the difference between religion and play? (we draw on play theory and semiotics to answer this question); and (5) has religion originally developed out of a human capacity of play and do we see this process repeat itself when contemporary religions grow out of play, fiction-reading and fandom?
-Underlying the entire course are the fundamental questions (6) how are religious traditions constituted and maintained? and (7) what is the dimensions and dynamics of religious believing?
+‘Fiction’ is the key term in the first part.
+We analyse how fiction, especially fantasy and science fiction, functions to disseminate occult and religious ideas (e.g., about telepathy, Atlantis, Elves, fate, and otherworlds) and how some new religions in turn draw inspiration from fiction.
+We explore the influence of fiction on alternative religions from Theosophy to contemporary paganism and look at explicitly fiction-based religions, such as Jediism (based on Star Wars) and Tolkien spirituality.
+Central questions in this first part of the course include the following: (1) why have some works of fiction (but not others) inspired the rise of new religions?; (2) how do people legitimize the use of fiction as religious texts?; (3) does the use of fiction tell us something in general about the importance of narratives for sustaining religious belief?
+The key terms ‘play’ and ‘parody’ are central in the second part of the course.
+We compare the playful character of contemporary paganism with the semi-religious character of Star Trek fandom, and we discuss how some religious movements, including the Otherkin movement whose members believe to be Elves, Dragons, Vampires, and other non-human entities, seem to have developed in part out of role-playing.
+We also look at a number of more or less parodic movements, including The Church of the SubGenius, the Church of the Latter-Day Dude, and the Church of the Flying Spaghetti Monster.
+Key questions in this part are: (4) what is the difference between play and ritual, really?; (5) has religion originally developed out of a human capacity of play?; and (6) do we see this process repeat itself when contemporary religions grow out of play, fiction reading, and fandom?

 Acquired a factual knowledge of a number of new religious movements.

-Matured his/her level of theoretical reflection on core categories in comparative religion such as religion and belief.
+Matured their level of theoretical reflection on core categories within comparative religion, such as religion and belief.

-Improved his/her skills at oral presentation and discussion (in English).
+Improved their skills at oral presentation and discussion in English.

 Mode of instruction